What is a Delivery?

-A delivery where leads are individually sent from your LeadByte campaign to another party.
-This other party may be a buyers remote system, your dialler or even another LeadByte campaign within your own account.
-Using the options described below you are able to fine tune which leads go to which delivery and how/where they are sent.
+A Delivery is where leads are individually sent from your LeadByte Campaign to another party.
+This other party may be a Buyers remote system, your dialler or even another LeadByte campaign within your own account.
+Using the options described below you are able to fine tune which leads go to which Delivery and how/where they are sent.

 Add New Delivery/Edit Delivery

 This is what your delivery will be called on reports or when searching the system

 When lead arrives (automatic)